chiamzheng/Parkly/README.md

 Go to the 'Parkly' directory.

 ### Backend
-In .env, change SERVER_IP to the IP address of your device.
+In .env, change SERVER_IP to the IP address and port of your device.

 5) In your terminal, type 'cd backend'
 6) To install dependencies, run: